pedromassango/titled_navigation_bar/README.md

 - [x] Support from two to five items
 - [x] Reverse mode (show selected item as icon or title)
 - [x] Option to define custom item background color
+- [x] Use currentIndex property to update the Bar giving a tab position

 ## Getting Started
 Follow these steps to use this library